F95-6XL/Point-Cloud-Registration/README.md

 <img src="https://github.com/F95-6XL/Point-Cloud-Registration/blob/main/Images/eq3.PNG" height="30">
 </div>

 and the matrix **A** is the *k x 2* matrix contains normal vectors of map points.
 And here comes the difference.
 Instead of minimizing the residual ***r*** in common approaches, we focus on the information provided by the measurements.
-Matrix **A**  gives the indications of the estimation in the consensus set.
-The uncertainty of the measurement can be discribed by
+Matrix **A**  contains all "votes" of the map points in the consensus set, which then discribes the indications of the measurement in each direction.
+Hence, the uncertainty of the measurement can be discribed by

 <div align=center>
 <img src="https://github.com/F95-6XL/Point-Cloud-Registration/blob/main/Images/eq4.PNG" height="40">